Danny-NG-9999/Academic-and-Personal-Projects/Economic/Credit Risk Modeling/README.md

 F1-Score (Default): 0.5424
 - Reflects the inherent trade-off: Strong recall is partially offset by lower precision Overall Accuracy: 0.8510

+Recall (92.73%): The model captures over 9 out of 10 defaulters.
+This exceptional sensitivity ensures that nearly all high-risk exposures are flagged, providing high levels of audit assurance and risk mitigation.

+Precision (38.33%): For every ~2.6 customers flagged as high-risk, one truly defaults.
+While this indicates a higher rejection rate for safe customers, it serves as a necessary "safety buffer" in a fragile economy.

+Gini Coefficient (0.9048): A Gini score exceeding 0.90 indicates near-perfect discrimination.
+This confirms that the model’s ranking of borrower risk is statistically robust and provides an excellent foundation for risk-based pricing.

+Overall Accuracy (85.10%): Despite the aggressive pursuit of defaults, the model maintains a high degree of total correct classifications.

 In a high-risk economic environment, a risk-averse strategy is both appropriate and justified.
 The model prioritizes minimizing false negatives (missed defaulters), aligning with the bank’s objective of protecting its loan portfolio.
 While this approach leads to a higher incidence of false positives, the trade-off is acceptable given the need to maintain financial stability during periods of elevated uncertainty.